scoutpred/DMXUVR/README.md

 -Special thanks to the [Good Knight Team](https://store.steampowered.com/app/1281400/Good_Knight/) for their advice!

--Konami for my childhood game!
+-Konami and Bemani for my childhood game!

 ### In memory of my mother who supported me into playing this game back when I was a kid.
 She played DDR a lot.